 Yes.
 Shoeboxes brighten the lives of children who’ve often never received a gift before.
 The shoeboxes tell the children they are valued by not only their parents, but by someone far away, and by God.
 We regularly meet teens and adults — some who are now living in Canada — who warmly recall when they received their shoebox, and describe how profoundly meaningful it was for them.
 Most can still list each and every item their box contained, and some still delight in showing us some of the items!
 Knowing the hope and joy a shoebox brings, they now pack shoeboxes for others.

 Samaritan’s Purse is fully committed to a wide variety of relief and development work including providing safe water, teaching good farming methods, vocational training, literacy programs, health and medical programs as well as many other forms of life-transforming assistance.
-But we’re also fully committed to Operation Christmas Child because of the way it focuses solely on children and their need to have some cherished items that belong only to them.
+But we’re also fully committed to Operation Christmas Child because of the way it focuses solely on children, sharing the love of God with them and reminding them they are not forgotten.

 5) Do you use the shoeboxes to coerce children and their families into Christianity?

-We make no secret of the fact Samaritan’s Purse is an evangelistic Christian organization, and as we address hurting people’s short-term physical needs, we pray for the opportunity to also address people’s spiritual needs.
+Samaritan's Purse is a non-denominational evangelistic Christian organization, and as we address hurting people’s short-term physical needs, we pray for the opportunity to also address people’s spiritual needs.
 However, there are many, many examples of us being denied the opportunity to share the Gospel but still providing assistance, including gift-filled shoeboxes.
 We provide aid regardless of whether it results in opportunities to share our faith.